-From marketing and networking to working tirelessly to earn referrals, attracting leads for prospective clients is essential - but it’s only the first step.
-On the path from initial discussions to signing a contract, the way an independent contractor handles the process of closing the sale is critical to gaining new clients.
-Below are some tips to keep in mind that can help you turn a proposal request (RFP) into a client acquisition.
+From marketing and networking to working tirelessly to earn referrals, attracting prospective clients is an essential part of the job as an independent professional—but it’s only the first step.
+On the path from initial discussions to signing a contract, how you handle the process of closing a sale is critical to gaining new clients.
+Below are five tips to keep in mind that can help you turn a request for proposal (RFP) into a client acquisition.

-Your goal when meeting with prospective clients is to convince them that you have the right skills and qualifications for their project.
-However, don’t make the mistake of letting your enthusiasm overwhelm and drive prospective clients away.
-Whether you’re eager to earn your first client, or excited about the opportunity for a large and high profile project, it’s important to remember to balance both hard and soft selling techniques.
+When meeting prospective clients, your goal is to convince them that you have the right skills and qualifications for their project.
+However, don’t make the mistake of letting your enthusiasm overwhelm and drive prospects away.
+Whether you’re eager to land your first client or excited about the opportunity of a large, high-profile project, it’s important to remember to balance both hard and soft selling techniques.

-The ideal balance will vary, depending on your industry and the client’s personality.
-You want the prospective client to be impressed by your qualifications and confidence, but avoid coming across as too aggressive, or worse: desperate.
+The ideal balance will vary depending on your industry and the client’s personality.
+You want your prospective client to be impressed by your qualifications and confidence, but avoid coming across as too aggressive, or worse, desperate.